namipg/namigo-sdk-php/README.md

 ## License

-The Omnipay PHP SDK is released under the MIT License.
+The Namipay PHP SDK is released under the MIT License.
 See [LICENSE](LICENSE) file for more details.